Using ServeStatic

 The instructions for setting up CloudFront given above will result in the entire site being accessible via the CloudFront URL.
 It's possible that this can cause SEO problems if these URLs start showing up in search results.
 You can restrict CloudFront to only proxy your static files by following these directions:

-1. Go to your newly created distribution and click "Distribution Settings", then the "Behaviors" tab, then "Create Behavior".
-Put static/* into the path pattern and click "Create" to save.
+- Go to your newly created distribution and click "Distribution Settings", then the "Behaviors" tab, then "Create Behavior".
+Put

-3. Check that the static/* pattern is first on the list, and the default one is second.
+pattern is first on the list, and the default one is second.
 This will ensure that requests for static files are passed through but all others are blocked.

-Enable ServeStatic during development
+Enable ServeStatic during development¶

-In development Django's runserver automatically takes over static file handling.
+automatically takes over static file handling.
 In most cases this is fine, however this means that some of the improvements that ServeStatic makes to static file handling won't be available in development and it opens up the possibility for differences in behaviour between development and production environments.
 For this reason it's a good idea to use ServeStatic in development as well.

 INSTALLED_APPS = [